From lakes and glades to viability algorithms: Automatic classification of system states according to the Topology of Sustainable Management: Example: the AYS low-complexity model of climate change, wealth and energy transition

 \subsection{Bifurcation analysis}

+Varying the parameters corresponding to the two management options may lead to what can be understood as {\em \tsm{} bifurcations} with respect to the topology of \tsm{} regions in state space.
+A full theory of \tsm{} bifurcations would be based on a suitable notion of topological equivalence between control systems with default trajectories and specified desirable regions, just like the standard theory of bifurcations is based on such an equivalence between (uncontrolled) dynamical systems \cite{Kuznetsov1998}.
+Because this is beyond the scope of this paper, we use a working definition of \tsm{} bifurcation here that is based on sudden, qualitative changes of the \tsm{} partition at certain critical parameters (see \Cref{app:tsm-bifurcation-definition} for details).

-Within the example model from \Cref{sec:aws-model-description}, varying the parameters corresponding to the two managements options may lead to bifurcations because of possible changes in the topological structure of the state space with respect to \tsm{}.
-As an indicator for the bifurcations we use the relative volume of each region, motivated by the concept of Basin Stability \cite{Menck2013,Menck2014} and its extensions \cite{Hellmann2015,Klinshov2015,Mitra2015,Van2016,Kittel2016,Mitra2016,Mitra2017}.
-Because we use uniformly distributed points in state space for the Saint-Pierre algorithm, we estimate the relative volume of one region with the number of points associated to this region over the total number.
+This allows us to use the relative volume of each region an indicator for \tsm{} bifurcations, motivated by the concept of Basin Stability \citep{Menck2013,Menck2014} and its extensions \citep{Hellmann2015,Klinshov2015,Kittel2017,Mitra2015,Van2016,Mitra2017,Mitra2017a}.
+We use uniformly distributed points in state space for the Saint-Pierre algorithm.
+Therefore, we can estimate the relative volume of one region with the number of points associated to this region over the total number.

-When varying $\beta_\lg$ in \Cref{fig:sc1-bifurcation-gr} corresponding to the \emph{low growth} management option (\lg{}) from $1.5\,\%/$a to $3.5\,\%/$a, a \emph{downstream-eddies bifurcation} occurs.
-Until the fixed point of the \lg{} flow crosses the planetary boundary at the critical value of $\beta_\lg =$ $ \beta_{PB}\approx $ $ 2.95\%/$a there is always a \emph{backwater}.
-Beyond, there are only \emph{eddies} left.
-The eddies occur because the focus of the default flow and the one of the log-growth flow are both in the undesirable region.
-One can (in this case) switch between the two flows in a smart way such that one circles far around both foci and can reach the desirable region over and over again while having to pass through the undesirable region in between.
-Due to the discretization in state space and time during the estimation, the bifurcation seems to occur already at $\approx 2.8\%$/a in \Cref{fig:sc1-bifurcation-gr}.
+When varying $\beta_\lg$ corresponding to the \emph{low growth} management option (\lg{}) from $1.5\,\%/$a to $3.5\,\%/$a, a \emph{downstream-eddies bifurcation} occurs.
+Until the fixed point of the \lg{} flow crosses the planetary boundary at the critical value of $\beta_\lg =$ $ \beta_{PB}\approx $ $ 2.95\%/$a there exists a \emph{backwater}\footnote{Because of the discretization of state space and time in the estimation, \Cref{fig:sc1-bifurcation-gr} suggests that the bifurcation occurs already at $\approx 2.8\%$/a.
+However, this is a numerical inaccuracy.}.
+Beyond this point, there are only \emph{eddies} left because the focus of the default flow and the one of the low-growth flow are both in the undesirable region.
+Thus, for $\beta_\lg > \beta_{PB}$ it is only possible to switch between the two flows such that the system circles around both foci and visits the desirable region again and again, while having to pass through the undesirable region in between.